mosn/layotto/docs/en/start/configuration/start-apollo.md

 go build
 ```

-After success, a new layotto file will be generated in the directory.Let's run it:
+After success, a new layotto file will be generated in the directory.
+Let's run it:

 ```bash
 ./layotto start -c ../../configs/config_apollo.json